Nexensis/cic-website/README.md

 Involves static HTML templating, CSS/JS concat/minification and BrowserSync for auto reload/live CSS injection.

 `gulp` will start the whole pipeline by default.
+Everything compiles to static files in the `build` folder which can then be hosted on a web server.